ascend4/ascend4/A4SQP.md

 This API is the intended boundary for SIFDecode/CUTEst benchmarking and other non-ASCEND uses.
 It should stay free of ASCEND concepts.

+The C API supports IPOPT-like acceptable termination.
+Set `acceptable_iter > 0` and `acceptable_tol` to permit return status `A4SqpSolvedToAcceptableLevel` after consecutive relaxed convergence checks.
+This is useful for CUTEst triage because many current failures are near-solved iteration-limit exits, but it should be treated as an explicit benchmark profile rather than the default solver semantics.

 ## CUTEst / SIFDecode Bridge

 The CUTEst bridge should remain thin: